VeloxTtv/Violet-s-Tech-Journal/README.md

 Lab 3-1: Observed ARP requests and replies over LAN using Wireshark.
 The command we used to dumb the ARP cache in linux was sudo ip neigh flush all.

 Lab 3-2: Observed ARP requests and replies over LAN using Wireshark.
 Learned that the destination MAC address isn't that of what you're pinging but is likely the MAC address of the router.

+Lab 4-2: Created 3 routers each with one switch and two IP addresses.
+Experimented with learning network and broadcast IP's, first and last usable host IP's, and /27 networks.